logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/getting_started.md

 ## Step 3: Adding a ssh key to your resource group

-When deploying clusters, Hopsworks.ai installs a ssh key on the cluster's instances so that you can access them if necessary.
+When deploying clusters, [managed.hopsworks.ai](https://managed.hopsworks.ai) installs a ssh key on the cluster's instances so that you can access them if necessary.
 For this purpose you need to add a ssh key to your resource group.

-Proceed to the Azure Portal and open the Resource Group that you want to use for Hopsworks.ai.
+Proceed to the Azure Portal and open the Resource Group that you want to use for [managed.hopsworks.ai](https://managed.hopsworks.ai).
 Click on *Add* then *Marketplace*.

 <p align="center">
   <figure>